jbcoe/value_types/DRAFT.md

 In the name of minimal size and efficency we opted to use two class templates.

-### No observable null state

-As an implementation detail, a null state is powerful as it allows move and swap to be cheaply implemented without requiring memory allocation or for the owned object to be moveable or swappable.

-In designing composite classes, `indirect` and `polymorphic` will be used in place of pointers which do permit a null state.

-We decided that `indirect` and `polymorphic` need a null state for implementation but that this should not be observable to the user.

 ### Copiers, deleters, pointer constructors and allocator support

 Both `indirect_value` and `polymorphic_value` have constructors that take a